Here is the poster we presented at SICB Portland last week on the biomechanics of peacock displays (click to enlarge):

 June 2013 was bad for tree swallows.
 At the Queen’s University Biological Station, over 90% of nests failed as a result of persistent cold, rainy weather.

 This happened to be the same year we were conducting an experiment on the hormonal mechanisms of parental care in these birds.
 The bad weather made for a disastrous field season.
 Just a couple of weeks in, and we were turning up cold lifeless chicks in nearly every nest.
 The upside was that it led to some potential insights into the way stress hormones and tough weather conditions interact.
-My coauthors Jenny Ouyang and Ádám Lendvai have written an excellent blog post about it here:
+My coauthors Jenny Ouyang and Ádám Lendvai were invited to write an excellent blog post about it here:

 It was remarkable how closely the nest failure rates tracked the fluctuating air temperature.
 This could be caused by a couple of factors, with a major one being that tree swallows rely on flying insects to feed their young, and the ability of insects to fly depends on temperature.
 Persistent cold weather means that parent tree swallows cannot find enough food to support their offspring.